 Freekeh

 Freekeh is a nutrient-rich ancient grain made from young, green durum wheat that is roasted and cracked.
-It has a nutty, smoky flavor with a firm, chewy texture, making it a versatile ingredient in many dishes.
-Its light greenish-brown appearance and high fiber content make it a popular choice for health-conscious cooks.
-Freekeh is often sought after for its ability to absorb flavors, making it a flavorful and hearty addition to meals.
-This whole grain is a staple in Middle Eastern and Mediterranean cuisines and is gaining popularity worldwide for its nutritional benefits and unique taste.
+It has a nutty, smoky flavor with a slightly chewy texture, making it a versatile ingredient in a variety of dishes.
+Its earthy taste and wholesome appeal make it a popular choice for health-conscious cooks and those seeking high-fiber, protein-packed grains.
+Freekeh is often recognized for its light greenish-brown appearance and is a staple in Middle Eastern and Mediterranean cuisines.

 Common Uses